Automotive

 The Pros

 In addition, you can put your mind at ease by looking at the damage report from the DMV or the car reports and then at the repair list to ensure everything that was a problem has undergone repairs.
-Additionally, you can always have a mechanic inspect the car before you buy it to make sure everything is intact.
+Additionally, you can always have a mechanic inspect the car before buying it to ensure everything is intact.

 Cons